hugoferreira/hugoferreira.github.com/_posts/2017-01-25-Exercises-In-Program-Design-By-Calculation.md

 categories: Mathematics
 ---

 Below you can find some examples on correctness checking and derivation through calculation of simple programs.
-This exercises are part of the _Formal Methods in Software Engineering_ course given at the _Masters in Informatics Engineering_ at the _Faculty of Engineering, University of Porto_.
+These exercises are part of the _Formal Methods in Software Engineering_ course given at the _Masters in Informatics Engineering_ at the _Faculty of Engineering, University of Porto_.

 ---